MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/file-storage.md

 # Yammer file storage overview

 As of May 2019, Yammer is rolling out changes to file storage for files uploaded to Yammer in Office 365 connected Yammer groups.
 Formerly, all files uploaded to Yammer were stored in Yammer cloud storage.
-Once your organization gets these changes, all new files uploaded through Yammer in Office 365 connected Yammer groups will be stored in the group's SharePoint document libraries.
+Once your organization gets these changes, all new files uploaded through Yammer in Office 365 connected Yammer groups will be stored in the group's default SharePoint document library.
 These files can still accessed from within Yammer.

 For information about using Yammer files stored in SharePoint, see the following topics: